Last updated: November 23, 2025

 Scanning for strong momentum breakouts is a classic trend-following scan.
 The objective is to identify assets already in an uptrend that are also showing signs of accelerating bullish momentum.

-• The logic: We want to find a stock or forex pair that is already in an established uptrend and is now showing a fresh burst of momentum.
+• The logic: Find a stock or forex pair that is already in an established uptrend and is now showing a fresh burst of momentum.
 This is often a sign that the trend is about to continue with force, which often precedes periods of high volatility.

 • The scanner settings: